 See “Frequently Asked Questions: Refugee Ceiling and the Presidential Determination” prepared by LIRS.

 ACTION OPPORTUNITY FOR ROSTERED MINISTERS:

-Urge the president and Secretary Pompeo to commit to resettling 95,000 refugees in fiscal year 2021 by signing this letter prepared by the ELCA AMMPARO and Lutheran Immigration and Refugee Service (LIRS) advocacy teams.
-All ELCA bishops and rostered ministers are invited and encouraged to sign on.
-Please show your support for refugees, and share the invitation widely among synod rostered ministers to ensure we have as strong a voice as possible.
+Over 240 rostered ministers urged the president and Secretary Pompeo to commit to resettling 95,000 refugees in fiscal year 2021 by signing a Sept.
+24 letter prepared by the ELCA AMMPARO and Lutheran Immigration and Refugee Service (LIRS) advocacy teams.

 TWO OTHER OPPORTUNITIES FOR FAITH-BASED ACTION organized with the Interfaith Immigration Coalition in which the ELCA participates: